The Adventure of the Veiled Lodger: Adaptations

-Radio
+Radio and audio dramas

 In 1932, the story was adapted by Edith Meiser as part of the American radio series The Adventures of Sherlock Holmes.
 It aired on 26 May 1932, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another dramatisation of the story adapted by Meiser aired on the same series on 31 March 1935 (with Louis Hector as Holmes and Lovell as Watson).

 Meiser also adapted the story as episodes of the American radio series The New Adventures of Sherlock Holmes that aired on 15 February 1942 (with Basil Rathbone as Holmes and Nigel Bruce as Watson) and 20 June 1948 (with John Stanley as Holmes and Alfred Shirley as Watson).

 "The Veiled Lodger" was dramatised for BBC Radio 4 in 1994 by Roger Danes as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Harriet Walter as Eugenia Ronder and Douglas Henshall as Leonardo.

 In 2006, the story was adapted for radio as an episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In 2025, the podcast Sherlock & Co. adapted the story in a two-episode adventure called "The Veiled Lodger", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.